Crypt0Genesis/diskchecker_orai-orai-oraid/README.md

 #Allow members of group sudo to execute any command
 %sudo   ALL=(ALL:ALL) NOPASSWD:ALL

 Save and exit the file.
-"Ctrl + x and Y"
+"Ctrl + x -> Y and Enter"

 3) Systemd Service Setup and Enablement:
 Ensure that the systemd service is set up and enabled for proper functionality.